Restoration Movement: Reunion efforts

 Efforts have been made to restore unity among the various branches of the Restoration Movement.
 In 1984 a "Restoration Summit" was held at the Ozark Christian College, with 50 representatives of both the Churches of Christ and the unaffiliated Christian Church/Church of Christ congregations.
 Later meetings were open to all and were known as "Restoration Forums."
 Beginning in 1986 they have been held annually, generally in October or November, with the hosting venue alternating between the Churches of Christ and the Christian churches and churches of Christ.
 Topics discussed have included issues such as instrumental music, the nature of the church, and practical steps for promoting unity.

 Efforts were made in the early 21st century to include representatives of the Christian Church (Disciples of Christ).
 These efforts followed the "Stone-Campbell Dialogue," which was a series of meetings beginning in 1999 that included representatives of all three major U.S. branches of the Restoration Movement.
 The first full meeting in 1999 included six representatives from each of the three traditions.
 Meetings were held twice annually, and in 2001 were expanded to include anyone associated with the Restoration Movement who was interested in attending.
 Also, special efforts were made in 2006 to create more intentional fellowship between the various branches of the Movement.Faust, David (2009).
 "The 2006 Unity Efforts–Three Years Later".
 This was in conjunction with the centennial anniversary of the "official" recognition of the split between the Christian Church and the Churches of Christ by the U.S. Census in 1906.
 One example of this was the hosting by Abilene Christian University (ACU) of the annual Restoration Unity Forum for 2006 as part of the university's annual Bible lectureship.
 During the program Don Jeanes, president of Milligan College and Royce Money, president of ACU, jointly gave a presentation on the first chapter of the Gospel of John.
+The 2004 ACU Lectureship included a forum with leaders from the Churches of Christ and the ICOC that included apologies from both groups.